fkie-cad/amides/README.md

 The `amides` package comes with a bash script named `experiments.sh` which is located in the package's root folder.
 Executing the script will use the given SOCBED and rule data in the `data` directory and carry out the same experiments and produce the same figures as in the corresponding academic research paper, stating our major claims.
 This includes:

-*Classification performance - This experiment compares AMIDES's classification performance to the benchmark approach that learns from attack events ("matches") instead of SIEM rules.
+- Classification performance - This experiment compares AMIDES's classification performance to the benchmark approach that learns from attack events ("matches") instead of SIEM rules.
 The Precision-Recall-Thresholds plot showing Precision, Recall, F1-Score, and MCC is named `figure_3_c1_c2_misuse_classification.pdf` and is located in the `amides/plots/process_creation` folder.
-*Rule Attribution - Figure `figure_4_c3_rule_attribution.pdf` in `amides/plots/process_creation`, visualizes the distribution and cumulative distribution of the rule attribution evaluation.
+- Rule Attribution - Figure `figure_4_c3_rule_attribution.pdf` in `amides/plots/process_creation`, visualizes the distribution and cumulative distribution of the rule attribution evaluation.
-*Tainted training data - The influence of different fractions of tainted training data onto AMIDES' classification performance is shown in `figure_5_c4_tainted_training.pdf`, also in the `amides/plots/process_creation`-folder.
+- Tainted training data - The influence of different fractions of tainted training data onto AMIDES' classification performance is shown in `figure_5_c4_tainted_training.pdf`, also in the `amides/plots/process_creation` folder.
-*Classification performance for new rule and event types - The classification performance results for new rule and event types are shown in `figure_6_c5_classification_new_types.pdf`, located in `amides/plots`.
+- Classification performance for new rule and event types - The classification performance results for new rule and event types are shown in `figure_6_c5_classification_new_types.pdf`, located in `amides/plots`.

 Since the benign data in the repository are generated by SOCBED and not taken from the same enterprise network, the generated results will look different than in the corresponding research paper.
 Hence, we provide the correct output in the document `Paper Supplement.pdf` in this repository.
 As the complete set of rule evasions is not publicly available, the results produced with the small amount of evasions provided in this repository are different again.